October 18, 2017

 Managed Ethernet Switches can also operate at this level (same as Layer 2).

 RuggedCom is recommended for applications in harsh environments where robustness and reliability are paramount.
-RuggedCom products are suitable for mission critical networks such as substation automation, self-healing power grids and/or “Smart Grid” systems, traffic management for intelligent traffic systems, railway control systems, as well as process control and automation systems used across various industries.
+RuggedCom products are suitable for mission-critical networks such as substation automation, self-healing power grids and/or “Smart Grid” systems, traffic management for intelligent traffic systems, railway control systems, as well as process control and au

 Turck Industrial Ethernet Switches offer two product series (IP20 and IP67), which makes them suitable for installation either in control cabinets (IP20) or directly in the field or on equipment (IP67).
 Both series are available in managed or unmanaged configurations with a variety of port configurations.